P

 Though this species is too small to draw the attention of most sport fishermen, recreational anglers like it for its mild flavor and aggression.
 It is legal to catch these fish in most areas; however, both Alaska and the West Coast have varying regulations.
 When it comes to bait, pink lures have the best chance of success.

-There are a number of ways to prepare this fish including baking, grilling, roasting, steaming, frying, or poaching.
+There are several ways to prepare this fish, including baking, grilling, roasting, steaming, frying, or poaching.
 This garlic butter baked salmon recipe received high reviews; you can also check out this guide for five ways to prepare pink salmon.
-Alternately, see this Global News article for expert marinades, rubs, and sauces.
+Alternatively, see this Global News article for expert marinades, rubs, and sauces.

 The flesh of this species is pink and lean.
 A 100-gram serving has approximately 116 calories, 3.5 grams of fat, and 19.9 grams of protein.